 A highlight & lowlight

-I love reflection and I believe that by reflecting daily on the best and the most challenging aspects of the day is beneficial to self-improvement.
-It’s a concept that’s used in the Five Minute Journal and it’s definitely a positive way to end the day by running through what went well and what could have gone better, so you can start the next day with a clear mind.
+I love reflection and I believe that reflecting daily on the best and the most challenging aspects of the day is beneficial to self-improvement.
+It’s a concept that’s used in the Five Minute Journal.
+You spend the last few moments of the day running through what went well and what could have gone better, so you can start the next day with a clear mind.

 Oh water, we can’t live without you, but we often don’t consume enough of you.
 You can doodle little water cups and cross them out or simply write a reminder to yourself.
 Your planner is a great place to remind yourself to get that H2O in your life.

 Do one extra thing daily that gets you to where you want to go.
 This can be in any area of your life.
 You can write little reminders to yourself daily that say “+1” to encourage you to pick something that gets you slightly out of your comfort zone but closer to your end goals.
 One a day can be a big deal; they add up after all.

 Self-care of the day

 Love letter / Affirmations

 We all need reminders that we’re awesome, because we tend to be really hard on ourselves.
 Whatever reminders you need to have an optimal day, write them down.
 If you need to hear that you’re a badass, shout it out on your page.
 If you’re lacking courage, tell yourself how courageous you are.
 Let it out so that you can get those confident feels all day long.